-provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant specialty board examination(s); (Core)

-II.A.4.a).(10) provide a learning and working environment in which residents have the opportunity to raise concerns , report mistreatment, and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; ^(Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process , including when action is taken to suspend or dismiss, or not to promote or renew the appointment of a resident ; ^(Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a resident; (Core) Institution.
-It is expected th Institution's policies and pr program does not operate independently of its Sponsoring at the program director will be aware of the Sponsoring ocedures, and will ensure they are followed by the ity members, support personnel, and residents.
+II.A.4.a).(8) submit accurate and complete information required and requested by the DIO, GMEC, and ACGME; ^(Core) II.A.4.a).(9) provide applicants who are offered an interview with information related to the applicant's eligibility for the relevant specialty board examination(s); ^(Core) II.A.4.a).(10) provide a learning and working environment in which residents have the opportunity to raise concerns and provide feedback in a confidential manner as appropriate, without fear of intimidation or retaliation; (Core) II.A.4.a).(11) ensure the program's compliance with the Sponsoring Institution's policies and procedures related to grievances and due process; ^(Core) II.A.4.a).(12) ensure the program's compliance with the Sponsoring Institution's policies and procedures for due process when action is taken to suspend or dismiss, not to promote, or not to renew the appointment of a resident; ^(Core)

+Background and Intent: A program does not operate independently of its Sponsoring Institution.
+It is expected that the program director will be aware of the Sponsoring Institution's policies and procedures, and will ensure they are followed by the program's leadership, faculty members, support personnel, and residents.

 II.A.4.a).(13) ensure the program's compliance with the Sponsoring Institution's policies and procedures on employment and non-discrimination; ^(Core) II.A.4.a).(13).(a) Residents must not be required to sign a non- competition guarantee or restrictive covenant.
-(Core) II.A.4.a).(14) document verification of program completion education for all graduating residents within 30 days of completion of or departure from the program; and, ^(Core) II.A.4.a).(15) provide verification of an individual resident's completion education upon the resident's request, within 30 days .; and, ^(Core) Background and Intent: Pri mary verification of graduate medical education is
+(Core) II.A.4.a).(14) document verification of program completion for all graduating residents within 30 days; ^(Core) II.A.4.a).(15) provide verification of an individual resident's completion upon the resident's request, within 30 days; and, ^(Core)